njanke96/psycho/README.md

 # PSYCHO

-The perfect python script for the psycho ex-girlfriend.
+Simple twillio phone number proxy..

-It's a script using twilio to send messages as someone else, in case he (or she) has blocked your number.
-I made this to learn the twilio api.
+It's a script using twilio to send messages as someone else, I made this to learn the twilio api.

 ## Setting up